 Let's start at the beginning, what is keyword clustering?
-In one sentence, keyword clustering is a method for grouping keywords based on relevance and similarity.
+Keyword clustering, also known as keyword grouping for SEO, is a method for grouping keywords based on relevance and similarity.

 Keyword clustering is a method for grouping keywords based on relevance and similarity.
 Either by comparison of language or other data. - KeyWI

 Keyword groups can consist of different keywords that are used by people to find the same information online.
 Sometimes these search terms are closely related by language, for example "pizza delivery" and "online pizza delivery".
 However, this is not necessarily the case.
 Another example "Search engine optimisation" and "SEO".
 What we are trying to show you is that you don't want to miss out on potential visitors, because they are using different keywords in their search.
 By applying keyword clustering you are able to find relevant and related keywords which you can use in your content.
 These keywords are also known as semantic keywords.
 Either they have similar meaning and intention or they enforce each other and therefore can be used in the same topic cluster.
 By doing so Google is able to better understand which contents and goals your pages have.
 It helps to maximise the opportunity to rank higher and be discovered more often.
 To be able to comprehend this approach, we will take a step back and explain two search engine algorithm changes.

 In 2013 Google introduced a new algorithm, known as Hummingbird.
 The world of SEO changed and was never the same again.
 As a consequence of this update Google is able to understand longer and more complex search terms.
 Hummingbird was the algorithm that brought Semantic Search to life.
 The focus shifted from ranking on single keywords to creating relations between so called entities.
 Understanding entities and their relations is how Google is can comprehend content better and optimise their results for searchers.
 Besides elements as location, IP-address, user history and personal data was integrated in the search engine.